mmolimar/vkitm/README.md

 ## Future work

-- Implement most of the Kafka protocol API Keys (right now, the producer keys are implemented).
+- Implement most of the Kafka protocol API Keys.
 - Develop a VKitM cluster, avoiding SPOF (Single Point Of Failure) which now exists.
 - 'Dockerizer' the app.